Adam Hałaciński

-Adam Norbert Hałaciński (born 4 June 1962, in Warsaw) is a Polish diplomat who was ambassador to Sweden from 2010 to 2014 and is currently serving as permanent representative to the Organization for Security and Co-operation in Europe (since 2020).
+Adam Norbert Hałaciński (born 4 June 1962, in Warsaw) is a Polish diplomat who was ambassador to Sweden from 2010 to 2014 and from 2020 to 2024 permanent representative to the Organization for Security and Co-operation in Europe.

-Life
+Biography

 Hałaciński graduated in German studies at the University of Warsaw.
 He also studied at the Faculty of Journalism and Political Science, the Polish Institute of International Affairs, and the Diplomatic Academy of Vienna.